 BCI Battery Poster Research Showcase

 The BCI Poster Research Showcase is open to undergraduate, graduate and postdoctoral level researchers and assistants.
-The third annual showcase will be held in person at the 2025 BCI Convention + Power Mart Expo that will be held May 4-7 in San Antonio, Texas.
+Applications are now closed, and the third annual showcase will be held in person at the 2025 BCI Convention + Power Mart Expo that will be held May 4-7 in San Antonio, Texas.

 Battery Research Showcase